I've just hit the tip of the ice berg in my postings about the issues in Otero County.

 I have been researching county issues for years, and have found the various county offices and employees to be quite organized, and well aware of what was going on in their respective departments, so I would have to believe the latter.

 Commissioner Rardin spoke at the next months meeting and I was encouraged to confront him with the true facts of the matter.
+I declined the opportunity to do so because I refuse to stoop to his level of "professionalism".
+That particular setting was not the place for a debate between candidates.

 It's time for a change for the better of Otero County, time for professional leadership and time for accountability on the County Commission.